Mabel Louisa Dean Paul

-Mabel Louisa Dean Paul (1872–1919) was a high-profile English socialite and novelist, and one of the most glamorous British women of the Edwardian era, who was the subject of widespread public and media interest.
-Over an extended period she also had an extraordinary ability for getting enmeshed in Society lawsuits.

-She was divorced by her first husband, Colonel Thomas James Atherton (1856–1920), following an adulterous scandal involving one senior British aristocrat, resulting in the eventual naming and shaming of Hugh Grosvenor, 2nd Duke of Westminster (1879–1953).
+Mabel Louisa Dean Paul (1872–1919) was an English novelist and prominent Edwardian socialite, widely regarded as one of the most glamorous women in British high society.
+Celebrated for her beauty, wit, and literary ambitions, she became a frequent subject of press fascination and public scrutiny owing to her turbulent private life.
+Throughout the Edwardian period, her name appeared repeatedly in fashionable Society lawsuits and scandals that attracted intense newspaper attention.
+She was divorced by her first husband, Colonel Thomas James Atherton (1856–1920), following an adulterous scandal involving Hugh Grosvenor, 2nd Duke of Westminster (1879–1953).